How do you ask customers for Google reviews that get results?

 The answer to this problem is simple: Use automation to minimize the manual work involved in asking every customer for Google reviews.

-Whether you use our web app or some other tool, automation can dramatically reduce the amount of time you spend on review marketing.
+Whether you use our Google review management tool or some other tool, automation can dramatically reduce the amount of time you spend on review marketing.

 For example, with our system, you can send hundreds of review requests in just a few minutes.